DaphneMessing/Final_Project-English_Game_For_Kids/README.md

    ```bash
    pip install streamlit sounddevice whisper Speechify
    ```
+3. Set up OpenAI API Key:
+   - Obtain your API key from OpenAI.
+   - Open the following files in "pages" subfolder:
+      - `Level 2.py`
+      - `Level 5.py`
+      - `Level 8.py`
+      - `Level 11.py`
+      - `Level 14.py`
+      - `Level 16.py`
+   - Add your OpenAI API key to the specified placeholder in these files:
+     ```bash
+     openai.api_key = "your_openai_api_key_here"
+     ```
+   - Save the changes.
-3. Ensure the following folders and files exist in the project directory:
+4. Ensure the following folders and files exist in the project directory:
     - `user_img/`: For storing user-generated avatars.
     - `HomePage/`: Background images for the TV shows.
     - `audio_levelX/`: Audio files for listening comprehension activities.